-- (1) considering: - (a) the importance of areas identified as having valuable coal, minerals, petroleum and gas resources, and areas of mining and resource tenures4, and - (b) opportunities to facilitate mutually beneficial coexistence between coal, minerals, petroleum and gas resource development operations and other land uses, and - (c) the location of specified petroleum infrastructure that occur on petroleum leases or under petroleum facility licences and pipeline licences. - 4.
+- (3) considering: - (a) the importance of areas identified as having valuable coal, minerals, petroleum and gas resources, and areas of mining and resource tenures4, and - (b) opportunities to facilitate mutually beneficial coexistence between coal, minerals, petroleum and gas resource development operations and other land uses, and - (c) the location of specified petroleum infrastructure that occur on petroleum leases or under petroleum facility licences and pipeline licences. - 4.
 The relevance of the resources and tenures will depend on the local area.
-Refer to the SPP Guideline: Mining and Extractive Resources, and the Department of Natural Resources and Mines Interactive Resource and Tenure Maps.
+Refer to the SPP guidelines and the Department of Natural Resources and Mines Interactive Resource and Tenure Maps.